shivashant25/Sentinel-with-XDR/labguide/part-01/lab06.md

 1. Now you need to click on install both the conenctor of Microsoft Defender for Cloud and Microsoft 365 Defender to get the logs into the Sentinel

    ![Picture 1](../media/Sentinel_Install_Defender_Connector_2.png)

+## Review
+In this lab, you will complete the following tasks:
+- Enabling Defender to monitor events
+- Enabling Plan of Defender for resources
+- Ingesting data to Sentinel from Microsoft Defender